- Thank You Tracy and Barbara, Great Green Soup is a Delectable Winner

 Makes 4 servings.

 This entry was posted in Julia Child and tagged author joe, bourguignonne, breaking bread, british food, cambridge mass, consuming passion, cookbook author, film legend, fondest memories, food editor, food media, JC100, julia child, Julia Child 100, many moons, meryl streep, michael lomonaco, nigella lawson, sophia loren, toronto star, windows on the world.
 Bookmark the permalink.
 Follow any comments here with the RSS feed for this post.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.